-Jen Barcklay: It took over 2-and-a-half years to actually receive any comprehensive treatment for the TBI.
+Jen Barcklay: It took over 2-1/2 years to actually receive any comprehensive treatment for the TBI.
 After a 3-year long bureaucratic battle over who was responsible for my care, I was finally admitted to a TBI treatment facility in California.
 I call this “brain injury boot camp.”
 Treatment was 5 days a week, 6 hours a day for 6 months as I relearned how to be human.
 I had to relearn the essential building blocks of memory and thought, steady walking, motor function of my upper extremities, relearn numbers, letters and speech and basically build a new mind.
 It is at this facility where they were able send me to Stanford University Medical Center to finally diagnose and receive treatment for my seizures.
 Once the seizures were under control, it opened up the door to making some progress in the longest endurance challenge of my life – cognitive rehabilitation.

 Acceptance of my new reality has been the most difficult part of my recovery.
 The TBI had left me with a perfectly intact memory of my old mind before my brain was injured, which has been a double-edged sword in the rebuilding process.
 On one hand, it was memories of my old self that lit the fire to keep fighting to recover, but on the other hand, it was extremely difficult to accept that my old mind was no longer there and would never be back again.
 Even after nearly 10 years, acceptance of the injury and letting go of what I have lost remains a struggle.

 Ashlee Lundvall: I know we’ve discussed the healing you’ve found in shooting, hunting and being outdoors.
 Tell me how that has made a difference in your life.
 What is the greatest lesson you have learned through your continued recovery?